coredao-org/CoreDAO-Docs/docs/Dev-Guide/hardhat.md

 sidebar_label: Using Hardhat
 hide_table_of_contents: false
 sidebar_position: 2
-description: Deploy Contracts on Core Chain using the Hardhat
+description: Deploy Contracts on Core using the Hardhat
 ---

 # Using Hardhat